 (3) Without limiting the liability under this regulation of any other person, the owner for the time being of the land to which the retaining wall appertains is, for the purposes of this regulation, deemed to be a person having the control of a retaining wall.

-[Regulation 15 amended in Gazette 23 Nov 2010 p.
+[Regulation 15 amended: Gazette 23 Nov 2010 p.
 5865.]

 16. Dredging and reclamation